gszecsenyi/articles/2_Setup_MirrorMaker_between_CDH_4_and_5/Setup_MirrorMaker_between_CDH_4_and_5.md

-# Setup MirrorMaker between CDH 4 and CDH 5.
+# Setup MirrorMaker between Cloudera CDH 4 and CDH 5.

 ## 1. About
 There was running a migration project from CDH 4 to CDH5.
 One of the task was to mirroring Kafka Servers.